|Nutrition Facts (per serving)|

 - 1 cup rice

 - 3 tbsp. vegetable, canola or sunflower oil

 - 1 tsp. mustard seeds

 - Coriander (cilantro) leaves for garnish

-- Heat the oil in a small pan and add the mustard seeds, curry leaves and dry red chilies.
-Cook until the chillies are almost black.
+Heat the oil in a small pan and add the mustard seeds, curry leaves, and dry red chilies.
+Cook until the chilies are almost black.

 Add this mix to the rice and stir well.
 Garnish with coriander leaves.